btroncone/learn-rxjs/concepts/rxjs-primer.md

 future article!

-It's worth noting that when we discuss an Observable source emitting data to observers, the is a push based model.
+It's worth noting that when we discuss an Observable source emitting data to observers, this is a push based model.
 The source doesn't know or care what subscribers do with the data, it simply pushes it down the line.

 While working on a stream of events is nice, it's only so useful on it's own.